Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning

-The main purpose of this work is to study the impact of dataset-specific preprocessing and hyperparameter tuning on tabular data generation models.
-For each model we want to answer the following questions: \begin{enumerate*}[label=(\roman*)] \item is it worth optimizing the hyperparameters/preprocessing specifically for each dataset? \item can we propose a reduced search space that fits well for all datasets? \item is there a clear trade-off between training/sampling costs, and synthetic data quality? \end{enumerate*} Another goal of this work is to address the practical need for a unified model evaluation that explicitly incorporates hyperparameter optimization

-We hence benchmarked $5$ model families that are representative of the recent literature on $16$ datasets with a strict $3$-fold cross-validation procedure.
-The datasets were chosen based on their size, purpose and diversity.
-For each fold and dataset, we optimized the model's hyperparameters, feature encoding, and architecture through hundreds of trials.
-We conducted two benchmarks: the first involved a large-scale, nearly unconstrained optimization, while the second employed a rapid optimization within a reduced search space, all within an equal compute budget.
-This work extends surveys like \cite{surveytabularDNN22, fonseca2023tabular} by covering recent diffusion-based models~\cite{kotelnikov2023tabddpm,zhang2023mixed} and by providing a larger scale benchmark.
+In this work we propose a unified evaluation benchmark for tabular data generation.
+Our main contributions are : \begin{itemize} \item We present the state-of-the-art and propose the following typology of the existing models : \textit{non-iterative} and iterative neural, which groups \textit{auto-regressive} and \textit{diffusion} models; as well as \textit{non-neural} models. \item We study the impact of dataset-specific feature encoding, hyperparameter and architecture tuning on tabular data generation models.
+For each model we answer the following questions: \begin{enumerate*}[label=(\roman*)] \item is it worth optimizing the hyperparameters/preprocessing specifically for each dataset? \item can we propose a reduced search space that fits well for all datasets? \item is there a clear trade-off between training/sampling costs, and synthetic data quality? \end{enumerate*} \item We benchmark $5$ models that are representative of the recent literature on $16$ datasets with a strict $3$-fold cross-validation procedure.
+The datasets were chosen based on their size, purpose and diversity. \item We consider in our benchmark both extensive and limited-budget optimizations for each fold and dataset through hundreds of trials.

-As detailed in section~\ref{s:metrics}, we consider multiple facets of the tabular data generation problem.
-The key target of our study is the \emph{realism of data} that we mainly assess through the \textit{Classifier two-Sample Test} (\textsc{c2st}), a metric which quantifies the ability of a classifier to discriminate real from synthetic data \cite{lopez2016revisiting, c2st22}.
-We also consider other metrics such as, the \textit{Machine Learning Efficacy} (\textsc{ml}-efficacy) for utility, and the \textit{Distance to Closest Record Rate} (\textsc{dcr}-rate) for anonymity.
-We also measure or estimate the cost and carbon footprint at three stages: training (\textit{i.e.} gradient descent), tuning, and sampling.